Shared universe: Universes in television

 This refers to universes that are based on television shows without any films.
 Television series may lead to a spin-off series set in the same universe, often focusing on a single character from the original.
 The American sitcom Cheers led to two spin-off series, Frasier and The Tortellis.

 An example of shared universes among television shows is the Tommy Westphall Universe Hypothesis, which suggests that hundreds of American television series take place in the same universe.
 It builds from the assumption that when an actor playing a character from one series guest-stars in a second series, in character, both of those series must take place in the same universe.
 The theory takes its name from a character in the final episode of St. Elsewhere, where the common interpretation of the events of that finale is that the entire St. Elsewhere universe – including all connected series – exist only within Westphall's imagination.

-The spin-off media from Doctor Who, known as the "Whoniverse", has relatively little consistency given its division into audio plays produced by Big Finish and the BBC, the New Adventures universe novel, or a universe based on comics published in Doctor Who Magazine and other publications.
+Following the 2005 revival of Doctor Who, the parent television show developed into a "small television industry" of various interconnected spin-offs, known as the Whoniverse.
+Two of these spin-offs, Torchwood and The Sarah Jane Adventures, crossed over into the fourth series finale, "The Stolen Earth" and "Journey's End".
+The main character of Doctor Who, the Doctor, also made appearances in episodes of The Sarah Jane Adventures and Class.

-Television network The CW broadcasts the Arrowverse, a shared universe of television shows based on characters from DC Comics.
-The CW also houses The Vampire Diaries Universe, a shared universe of various interconnected television series; The Vampire Diaries, The Originals, and Legacies.
+From 2012 to 2023, the television network The CW broadcast the Arrowverse, a shared universe of television shows based on characters from DC Comics.
+From 2009 to 2022, The CW also housed The Vampire Diaries Universe, a shared universe of various interconnected television series; The Vampire Diaries, The Originals, and Legacies.